 Let Kids Feed Themselves

-Kids should start finger feeding around 9 months of age and try using utensils by 15-18 months.
-Provide many opportunities for this, but make sure your toddler eats enough so that the experience doesn't lead to frustration.
+Kids should start finger feeding around 9 months of age and try using utensils by 15–18 months.
+Provide many opportunities for this, but make sure your toddler eats enough so that it doesn't lead to frustration.

-Some parents think that not letting kids feed themselves is for the best, but it takes away control that rightfully belongs to kids at this age.
-They need to decide whether to eat, what they will eat, and how much to eat — this is how they learn to recognize the internal cues that tell them when they're hungry and when they're full.
-Just as important, toddlers need to learn and practice the mechanics of feeding themselves.
+Some parents worry that letting kids feed themselves isn't the best choice.
+But it gives kids the control that they should have at this age.
+They need to decide whether to eat, what they will eat, and how much to eat.
+That's how they learn to recognize the internal cues that tell them when they're hungry and when they're full.
+Just as important, toddlers need to learn and practice the steps of feeding themselves.

 Listen to Your Child

 Be alert to what toddlers say through their actions.
-A child who is building a tower of crackers or dropping carrots on the floor may be telling you he or she is full.
+A child who is building a tower of crackers or dropping carrots on the floor may be telling you they're full.
 Pushing food on a child who's not hungry may dull the internal cues that help kids know when they've eaten enough.

-But this doesn't mean that it's practical or advisable for kids to eat on demand all day long.
+But this doesn't mean that it's a good idea for kids to eat on-demand all day long.
 Those who eat all day may not learn what it is like to be hungry or full.
-That's why structured meals and snack times are important.
+That's why set meals and snack times are important.

 Can Kids Skip a Meal?

-Many toddlers need to eat often — as much as six times a day, including three meals and two or three snacks.
-Keep this in mind as you establish a pattern of meal and snacks.
-But realize that a food schedule only sets the times that you will present food to your toddler.
-Your child may not take every opportunity to eat.
+Many toddlers need to eat often — as much as six times a day, including 3 meals and 2–3 snacks.
+Keep in mind that a food schedule only sets the times that you will offer food to your toddler.
+Your child may not eat evry time you do.

-Allowing kids to skip a meal is a difficult concept because many of us were raised to clean our plates and not waste food.
-But kids should be allowed to respond to their own hunger cues, a vital skill when it comes to maintaining a healthy weight.
+Letting kids skip a meal is tough for many parents because they were raised to clean their plates and not waste food.
+But kids should be allowed to respond to their own hunger cues, a vital skill when it comes to keeping a healthy weight.
 That means eating when hungry — and sometimes not eating, even if it's time for Thanksgiving dinner.

 Set times for meals and snacks and try to stick to them.
 A child who skips a meal finds it reassuring to know when to expect the next one.
-Avoid offering snacks or pacifying hungry kids with cups of milk or juice right before a meal — this can diminish their appetite and decrease their willingness to try a new food being offered.
+Avoid offering snacks or giving hungry kids cups of milk or juice right before a meal.
+This can lessen their appetite and make them less willing to try a new food being offered.

 Avoid the Junk Food Trap

 Toddlers need to eat healthy to get the nutrients their growing bodies need.
 Candy, potato chips, and other low-nutrient "junk foods" shouldn't be part of their diet because they can crowd out the healthy foods needed.
-Also, food preferences are established early in life, so don't miss opportunities to help your toddler develop a taste for nutritious foods.
+Also, food likes are set early in life, so don't miss chances to help your toddler develop a taste for healthy foods.

 Even if your child likes candy or chips, don't feel like you must give in.
 Kids can't run to the store to buy them, so just don't keep them in the house.

-If your toddler asks for candy, simply say, "We don't have any candy."
-Then present two healthy snack alternatives to choose from.
-Even a child who mourns the lack of candy will still enjoy the sense of control from deciding which healthy snack to eat.
+If your toddler asks for candy, say, "We don't have any candy."
+Then present two healthy snack options to choose from.
+Even a child who is sad about the lack of candy will still enjoy the sense of control from deciding which healthy snack to eat.